Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 Jeanine Leane

-Jeanine Leane is a Wiradjuri writer, poet and academic from south-west NSW.
-Her first volume of poetry, Dark Secrets After Dreaming: A.D.
-1887–1961, won the Scanlon Prize for Indigenous Poetry; her first novel, Purple Threads, won the David Unaipon Award; and her latest book is the poetry collection Gawimarra.
-Jeanine has published widely in the area of Aboriginal literature, writing otherness and creative nonfiction.
+Jeanine Leane is a Wiradjuri writer, poet, essayist and critic from south-west NSW.
+She is the recipient of the David Unaipon Award for her first novel Purple Threads; and her latest book is the poetry collection Gawimarra: Gathering was released in 2024.
+Jeanine's essays in the areas of Aboriginal literature, writing otherness, poetry, and creative nonfiction have been published widely.
 She was the recipient of the University of Canberra Aboriginal and Torres Strait Islander Poetry Prize, and she has won the Oodgeroo Noonuccal Prize for Poetry twice.
 In 2023 she won the David Harold Tribe Award for Poetry, Australia’s richest poetry prize.
-She has been the recipient of a Red Room Poetry Fellowship and two Australian Research Council (ARC) Fellowships.
+She has been the recipient of a Red Room Poetry Fellowship and two Australian Research Council Fellowships for research into Blak writing and storytelling.
 Jeanine taught Creative Writing and Aboriginal Literature for many years at the University of Melbourne.
-She is the poetry editor of Meanjin.
+She is the poetry editor of Meanjin; and she continues to write between Ngunnawal/Ngambri Country and the East Kulin Nations of Naarm.

 Photo credit: Anna Jacobson